-Most of the reports on my website use “Publish to Web,” which is a simple but unsecured method of sharing Power BI reports.
-Because of this, it’s only suitable for open data or demonstration reports with dummy data.
+Public Power BI reports are usually shared using “Publish to Web“, which is a simple but unsecured method of sharing Power BI reports.
+Because it is unsecured, it’s only suitable for open data or demonstration reports with dummy data.
 In contrast, this example uses Power BI Embedded, which is a secure way to embed data analytics into websites or applications.

 Power BI Embedded allows businesses to integrate interactive reports and dashboards directly into their platforms, with full control over the design and user experience.
 This makes it feel like the reports are a natural part of your website or app.

 This page shows a securely embedded Power BI report with Row-Level Security (RLS), meaning each user only sees the data they’re allowed to access.
 For example, a salesperson might see data for their country only, while a manager can view data from all countries.
 The setup uses the “embed for your customers” model (also called “app owns data”).
 In this model, your website manages authentication behind the scenes.
 Users don’t need a Power BI account and may not even realize Power BI is being used—it just looks like part of your site.
-A key benefit is that users don’t need Power BI Pro licenses.
-Since your website handles login and access, this can lower licensing costs and make the experience simpler for users.
+A key benefit is that users don’t need Power BI Pro licenses or even Microsoft accounts; your website handles login and access.
+This can lower licensing costs and make the experience simpler for users (e.g., your customers).

 To try it out, just “log in” by picking a dummy username.
 For this demo, no password is required.
 I’ve simplified the login process by skipping real security steps (like passwords and multi-factor authentication) to make the demonstration easier to follow.

 This embedded Power BI report can be viewed in full-screen mode—just click the button.
 You can also print the report using the print button.
-The embedding web page allows control of report bookmarks as well.
-For example, you can uncheck the box to hide the red “Row-Level Security” note.
+The checkbox controls report bookmarks and allows hiding the red “Row-Level Security” note, demonstrating how an external web page or app controls internal report elements.

 It’s possible to embed not just the entire report but individual visualizations.
 For example, this bar chart is also embedded, and Row-Level Security applies here as well—different users see different data.